danielisele/Hello-World/README.md

 # Hello-World
 # Hello World ECS Deployment (CDK + Azure DevOps)
 =======
-# Welcome to your CDK TypeScript project
+# Welcome to my CDK TypeScript project

 This is a blank project for CDK development with TypeScript.